aditya-vijaykumar/atlas_library_system/README.md

 # Atlas Library System - Author Dashboard

-This branch is the development of the Authir's Dashboard for the Atlas Library System.
+This branch is the development of the Author's Dashboard for the Atlas Library System.

 ### Login & Registration